sfsneed70/book_search/README.md

 ## Contributing

 Fork the project.
 Create a feature branch.
 Commit your changes.
 Push the branch.
 Open a pull request.

-## Tests

-Run the application testing the various options.
-Add a truck, add a car, and add a motorbike.
-Test that a truck can tow and a motorbike can wheelie.
-Print details for the various vehicle types.

 ## License